Rotary Club of Greater Statesville awards six scholarships to CATS students

-The scholarship recipients and the institutions they will attend are: Emma Parker (Mitchell Community College); Brylee Gibson (High Point University); Zachry Dellinger (Mitchell Community College); Dillion Hobbs (Ferrum College); Anna Kopecky (University of North Carolina-Wilmington); and Parker Rufty (University of North Carolina-Charlotte).
+The scholarship recipients and the institutions they will attend are: Emma Parker, Mitchell Community College; Brylee Gibson, High Point University; Zachary Dellinger, Mitchell Community College; Dillion Hobbs, Ferrum College; Anna Kopecky, University of North Carolina-Wilmington; and Parker Rufty, University of North Carolina-Charlotte.

-The recipients of these awards have outstanding credentials including past school and job success, academic ability, and community service.
+The recipients have outstanding credentials, including past school and job success, academic ability and community service.

 People are also reading…

-CATS Scholarship Committee Rotary members assisting in the selection process were: Michael Tucker, Past Club President; Todd Harkins, Past Club President; Lee Greer, Past Club President and Foundation Chair; Karen Bumgarner, Membership Chair; and Heather Oland, Club Secretary.
-Sherry Harris is the Club President.
+CATS Scholarship Committee Rotary members assisting in the selection process were: Michael Tucker, past club president; Todd Harkins, past club president; Lee Greer, past club president and foundation chair; Karen Bumgarner, membership chair; and Heather Oland, club secretary.

 Follow Ben Gibson on Facebook and Twitter at @BenGibsonSRL